ovh/docs/pages/cloud/storage/object_storage/s3_bucket_acl/guide.en-au.md

 In this example, we created an object named "file" and we gave "FULL_CONTROL" on that object to account user "user-yyyyyyyyyy".

 ## Best practices

-### When to use ACLs
+### When to use ACLs?

 #### At object level

 As mentioned before, ACLs can be attached at object level.

-You might consider the following scenarios when to use object ACL.
+You might consider the following scenarios to use object ACL.

 - the bucket owner and the object owner are not the same: in a scenario where the bucket owner has granted another account to write objects inside the bucket, access to those objects must be granted through ACLs
 - permissions vary from individual object to individual object